Time to raise funds from the Crowd?

 Like other sources of funding, such as bank funding, the stock exchange or private equity, crowdfunding is not going to be suitable for all businesses, and so any business considering accessing funding via this route should ensure that it sufficiently informed about it.

-* For further information on crowdfunding or any of the issues raised by this article, please contact Richard Butts.
+* For further information on crowdfunding or any of the issues raised by this article, please contact one of our expert corporate solicitors.

 Please note that this briefing is designed to be informative, not advisory and represents our understanding of English law and practice as at the date indicated.
 We would always recommend that you should seek specific guidance on any particular legal issue.